bitst0rm-pub/Formatter/README.md

     'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin 'name': 'My First Plugin',                              # REQUIRED: a freely chosen plugin name, preferably short and comprehensive
     'uid': 'thisismyfirstpluginmodule',                     # REQUIRED: must match the suffix of "formatter_thisismyfirstpluginmodule.py"
-    'type': 'minifier',                                     # REQUIRED: "minifier" OR "beautifier" (both defaults), OR "converter" (for other purposes, e.g., Text-to-QR),
+    'type': 'minifier',                                     # REQUIRED: "minifier" OR "beautifier" OR "converter" OR "graphic",
                                                             #           OR any string of your choice (for private purposes).
     'syntaxes': ['js', 'html'],                             # REQUIRED: array of syntaxes, obtained from: Tools > Developer > Show Scope Name
     'exclude_syntaxes': {                                   # optional: blacklist syntaxes per syntax or None to omit it.